atahirkarasahin/academic_website/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm Researcher Assistant at Karabuk University.
 I'm PhD student at Necmettin Erbakan University, working with Prof. Dr. Mehmet Karali.
 My research focuses on systems dynamics, control theory and application.
-I'm interested in new electric vehicle technology.
+I'm interested in the guidance, control and embedded software of autonomous systems (AUV and UAV).